 How frustrating is it when you arrive in the outdoor heaven of Queenstown and the weather is not playing ball.
 Not to worry, we've put together our guide on 'things to do on a Queenstown rainy day'.
 For a full list of ideas on what you can do in Queenstown, check our guide to Things Do In Queenstown.

 Dorothy Browns Cinema on Buckingham Street in Arrowtown is a boutique cinema showing a mixture of art-house movies and recent releases.
 Films are shown in The Main Cinema which is decked out with a Chinese silk ceiling, chandeliers and big roomy seats, and The Den, which is smaller and comfortable.
 Refreshments include local wines, cheeseboards and organic ice-cream, and the tiny but well-stocked bookshop is a must for culture vultures.

 Strikebowl is Queenstown’s only full size ten pin bowling centre and is located in the Coronet Peak Hotel on Arthur’s Point Road.
 Strikebowl has a fully stocked bar, serves pizza and other hot snacks and also has an entertainment centre with arcade games and pool tables.
 Location: Swiss-Belresort Coronet Peak, 161 Arthurs Point Road.4.
 Motion Theatre

-A great place to take the kids, Thrillzone offers visitors a 12D motion theatre guaranteed to stimulate every one of the senses.
-Situated in Shotover Street, the state of the art theatre offers a range of movies from roller coasters to a hunt for dinosaurs.
+Thrillzone is a great place to take the kids with a 12D motion theatre guaranteed to stimulate every one of the senses.
+The state of the art theatre offers a range of movies from roller coasters to a hunt for dinosaurs.
 Once visitors are strapped into the special active motion seats, the surround sound system and 3D screen immerse them in the chosen movie, while extra surprises including rain, snow, and even bubbles add to the fun.
+Location: 53 Shotover Street.